 The water stored in your RV might not be enough for the four or three people riding on it.
 So when you are roaming in a group, the waterfalls on short if you want to take a shower back to back.
 The easy solution is to swap the RV water heater into a tankless water heater.
 The installation or conversation is pretty straightforward.

 First, make sure the propane is switched off, and the switch of water connection and electrical is also disconnected so that when you are making these significant changes, you are not making more messes.
-Once you make sure all the above-mentioned are turned off, you start disconnecting the gas, the water, and the electrical from the unit.
+Once you make sure all those mentioned above are turned off, you start disconnecting the gas, the water, and the electrical from the unit.

 Now add the hot and cold water connection to the unit.
 Mount the control panel to the base place where it would be easier for you to turn on or change the temperature according to your choice.
 Voila!
 It will start working.